-Leidos is seeking a highly-experienced threat detection engineer to join our team on a highly visible cyber security single-award IDIQ vehicle that provides security operations center (SOC) support, cyber analysis, application development, and a 24x7x365 support staff.
+Leidos is seeking a highly-experienced threat detection engineer to join our team on a highly visible cyber security single-award IDIQ vehicle that provides security operations center (SOC) support, cyber analysis, application development, and an engineering support staff.

 Duties include proactively searching for threats.
 Inspect traffic for anomalies and new malware patterns.
 Investigate and analyze logs.
 Provide analysis and response to alerts when escalated from junior analysts, and document activity in SOC investigations and Security Event Notifications (SENs).
 Develop custom content within the SIEM using advanced SPL language and data models) or other network security tools to detect threats and attacks against the department.
 SIEM Content Developers participate in briefings to provide expert guidance on new threats and will act as an escalation point for M&A analysts.
 The analyst may also be required to author reports and/or interface with customers for ad-hoc requests.
 In addition, the threat detection engineer may be asked to participate in discussions to make recommendations on improving SOC visibility or process.